jduranc/HerosTest/README.md

 # HerosTest
 Hero Test sample

-* Compile
+How to Compile
-- Using terminal run
+- Using terminal run:
 pod install
 - Open workspace created with Xcode
 - Compile & run